Home

 Context is useful, but context is temporary

-Context is the active working material the model sees in the current moment.
+Context is the active working material the model sees during a specific step or conversation.
 That makes it valuable for the immediate task, but it is still bounded.
-Context windows fill up, old material gets compacted or dropped, and the system can lose important continuity unless someone keeps re-inserting it.

-When LiraLora talks about memory, we are not just talking about stuffing more tokens into a bigger prompt.
-We are talking about preserving useful long-term continuity: approved direction, preferences that matter, project truth, and the patterns that should survive across runs.
+When LiraLora talks about memory, it does not mean stuffing more tokens into every prompt.
+It means preserving useful long-term continuity: approved direction, project facts, recurring preferences, successful patterns, and constraints that should survive across runs.

 The goal is the right context at the right time

 A durable memory system should not blindly dump everything back into the model.
-LiraLora is designed to bring the right context in only when it is useful, rather than treating the context window like an overstuffed junk drawer.
+LiraLora is designed to retrieve relevant memory selectively, apply it where it helps, and leave it out where it does not.

 Why this matters in real workflows